ss3sim/ss3sim/inst/ms/manuscript.md

 > the assessment being reviewed, rather than spend time learning
 > the features of a novel assessment model.

-Therefore two benefits to simulating with SS: (1) much of the model has already been built (research can then progress rapidly and with less chance of errors) and checked and (2) the results are directly applicable to the tools used by stock assessment scientists.
+Therefore two benefits to simulating with SS: (1) much of the model has already been built (research can then progress rapidly and with less chance of errors) and checked and (2) the results are directly applicable to the tools used by stock assessment scientists --- in fact, used by all Western US assessments.

-However, there are many complications to conducting large-scale, rapid, and reproducible simulations.
+Third paragraph: However, there are many complications to conducting large-scale, rapid, and reproducible simulations.

 - complications range from data, file, and folder management
 - avoiding coding errors